LogainHamdan/vendor-app/README.md

-# Smart Dining App – Restaurant Management System
+# Sale and Restaurant Management Application

 A fully-featured Flutter application built to elevate dining experiences and streamline restaurant operations.
 This robust solution provides a seamless interface for customers, vendors, and delivery personnel, distributed across **5 major modules** and **3 standalone apps**: **User**, **Vendor**, and **Delivery**.